dotnet/docs/docs/core/tools/dotnet-test.md

 - **`-f|--framework <FRAMEWORK>`**

-  Forces the use of dotnet or .NET Framework test host for the test binaries.
-This only determines which type of host to use.
-The actual framework version to be used is determined by the runtimeconfig.json of the test project.
-When not specified [TargetFramework assembly attribute](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.versioning.targetframeworkattribute) is used to determine the the type of host.
-When that attribute is stripped from the dll, .NET Framework host is used.
+  Forces the use of `dotnet` or .NET Framework test host for the test binaries.
+This option only determines which type of host to use.
+The actual framework version to be used is determined by the *runtimeconfig.json* of the test project.
+When not specified, the [TargetFramework assembly attribute](/dotnet/api/system.runtime.versioning.targetframeworkattribute) is used to determine the type of host.
+When that attribute is stripped from the *.dll*, the .NET Framework host is used.

 - **`--filter <EXPRESSION>`**